 Mainframe COBOL to Java, C# & Cloud

-Whether the target is Amazon AWS, Microsoft Azure, a private cloud, or other platforms, there are significant financial incentives to migrate mainframe applications to the cloud.
-This process, known as mainframe modernization, is becoming increasingly adopted.
-Factors contributing to its growing popularity include long-term maintenance requirements of mainframe applications, high success rate in code-translation projects, and diminishing costs of translating COBOL code to legible Java & C#.
+Whether the target is Amazon AWS, Microsoft Azure, a private cloud, or another platform, migrating mainframe applications to the cloud offers significant financial and operational advantages.
+This process, known as mainframe modernization, is increasingly being adopted due to several key factors: the long-term maintenance challenges of legacy mainframe applications, the high success rate of code-translation projects, and the decreasing costs of converting COBOL code into maintainable Java or C#.

 This paper focuses on a long-term solution that involves changing the codebase from COBOL to a cloud-friendly language/framework such as Java or C#.
 This approach offers the following benefits in the context of mainframe modernization: